vegaprotocol/vegawallet-browser/README.md

 - `await vega.sendTransaction({ publicKey, transaction, sendingMode })`

-A sample dApp is provided in [examples/sample-dapp/index.html](https://github.com/vegaprotocol/vegawallet-browser/blob/main/examples/sample-dapp/index.html), and is also published to Github Pages ([see the live demo](https://vegaprotocol.github.io/vegawallet-browser/)).
+A sample dApp is provided in [examples/sample-dapp/index.html](https://github.com/vegaprotocol/vegawallet-browser/blob/main/examples/sample-dapp/index.html), and is also published to Github Pages - [see the live demo](https://vegaprotocol.github.io/vegawallet-browser/).

 Alternatively, end-users can also communicate with the content script directly using JSON-RPC: